railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Contacts.rst

 The standard way of representing partners and contacts throughout OpenERP and many other enterprise systems (such as phone contact applications) is a partner with multiple contacts.
 *Partner* is the word for any entity that you do business with - a supplier, a customer, a prospect, ...
 In other CRM applications, a partner is also referred to as Account.
-The example below illustrates OpenERP default way of handling Partners and their Contacts.
+The example below illustrates OpenERP's default way of handling Partners and their Contacts.

 .. _fig-crmcono:

 .. figure:: images/crm_contact_without.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Default Partner & Contacts Relationship*

-According to your Business, the standard way of linking several contacts to one partner may not be flexible enough for you.
+According to your business, the standard way of linking several contacts to one partner may not be flexible enough for you.
 Of course, OpenERP provides an alternative, the :mod:`base_contact` module.
 This allows you to share the same contact, holding different positions, with several partners.
 You only need to enter the contact once and link it to the partners concerned.
 Any changes to contact information only need to be applied once.

-The two figures :ref:`fig-crmcono` and :ref:`fig-crmconw` show the structure of partners and contacts in the form of UML classes both without and with the :mod:`base_contact` module.
+The two figures :ref:`fig-crmcono` and :ref:`fig-crmconw` show the structure of partners and contacts in the form of UML classes, both without and with the :mod:`base_contact` module.
 This is a clear way to illustrate the complexities that may be accomplished.

 .. _fig-crmconw:

 .. figure:: images/crm_contact_with_new.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Base_contact module installed*